-Click-Through nexus legislation typically requires that a remote seller meets a minimum sales threshold in the state in question resulting from activities of an in-state referral agent.
+Click-Through Nexus legislation typically requires that a remote seller meets a minimum sales threshold in the state in question resulting from activities of an in-state referral agent.
 The seller must be making commission payments to the in-state resident for any orders that come about as a result of the click-through referral from the resident’s website.

-Affiliate nexus legislation typically requires that a remote retailer holds a substantial interest in, or is owned by, an in-state retailer and the retailer sells the same or a substantially similar line of products under the same or a similar business name, or the in-state facility/employee is used to advertise, promote, or facilitate sales to an in-state consumer.
+Affiliate Nexus legislation typically requires that a remote retailer holds a substantial interest in, or is owned by, an in-state retailer and the retailer sells the same or a substantially similar line of products under the same or a similar business name, or the in-state facility/employee is used to advertise, promote, or facilitate sales to an in-state consumer.
 The legislation may not always require common ownership.
-And it may include activities related to sales, delivery, service and maintaining a place of business in the state on behalf of the out of state business to benefit the out of state business’ customers.
+And it may not include activities related to sales, delivery, service and maintaining a place of business in the state on behalf of the out of state business to benefit the out of state business’ customers.

 Looking for more information on nexus?
 Check out the following resources:

 - Download our Nexus After Wayfair – What You Need to Know whitepaper.

 - Visit our Remote Seller Nexus Chart to see which states have enacted remote seller nexus legislation.

 - Learn about nexus and other important concepts with our Sales Tax 101 webinar on-demand – it’s newly updated to reflect the Wayfair decision.